LZMA-JS/LZMA-JS/readme.md

 (De)Compress stuff.

     /// To compress:
-    ///NOTE: mode can be 1-9 (1 is fast and pretty good; 9 is very slow and probably a bit better).
+    ///NOTE: mode can be 1-9 (1 is fast and pretty good; 9 is slower and probably much better).
-    ///      I suggest keeping mode low, like 1-3.
-    ///      And by the way, 9 is not always the smallest.
     ///NOTE: compress() can take a string or an array of bytes.
 (A Node.js Buffer counts as an array of bytes.) my_lzma.compress(string || byte_array, mode, on_finish(result) {}, on_progress(percent) {});

     /// To decompress:
     ///NOTE: The result will be returned as a string if it is printable text, otherwise, it will return an array of bytes. my_lzma.decompress(byte_array, on_finish(result) {}, on_progress(percent) {});

 Node.js
 ---